 How did you get from middle and high school in Raleigh all the way to California for college?

 As a dancer, I attended summer intensives to train with various dance companies all over the country each year.
 I attended the intensive at Alonzo King LINES Ballet two years in a row during high school and fell in love with everything about the company and faculty.
-When I found out that they had recently instated a B.F.A. program at Dominican—a small private school with a great reputation, beautiful campus, and close proximity to San Francisco —I couldn’t not go.
+When I found out that they had recently instated a B.F.A. program at Dominican—a small private school with a great reputation, beautiful campus, and close proximity to San Francisco—I couldn’t say no.

 Did you do anything particularly noteworthy while a college student?